-The sales agents can provide a nominee service to investors that acquire shares through them.
-Investors may decide at their own discretion whether or not to take up this service, which involves the nominee holding the shares in its name for and on behalf of investors; the latter are entitled to demand direct ownership of the shares at any time.
-Notwithstanding the preceding provisions, investors are free to make investments directly with the Company without availing of the nominee service.
+The sales agents can provide a financial intermediary service to investors that acquire shares through them.
+Investors may decide at their own discretion whether or not to take up this service, which involves the financial intermediary holding the shares in its name for and on behalf of investors; the latter are entitled to demand direct ownership of the shares at any time.
+Notwithstanding the preceding provisions, investors are free to make investments directly with the Company without availing of the financial intermediary service.